tlorans/ClimateRisks/docs/source/physics_economics/productivity.md

-# Productivity and Consumption Functions
+# Economics and Climate Damages